 Renters insurance is generally much cheaper than homeowners insurance.
 The Insurance Information Institute, the average cost of renters insurance in the U.S. was $173 per year in 2020 (the most recent data available).
-Comparatively, the average price of homeowners insurance in the U.S. is $1,312 per year for $250,000 in dwelling coverage, according to data from Quadrant Information Services.
+Comparatively, the average price of homeowners insurance in the U.S. for 2023 is $1,428 per year for $250,000 in dwelling coverage, according to data from Quadrant Information Services.
 Renters insurance policies do not cover your home or apartment structure like homeowners insurance does, contributing to the lower premium.

 However, the cost of your renters insurance policy will vary, depending largely on the amount of coverage you buy.
 The minimum available amount of personal property coverage — the part of a renters insurance policy that covers belongings like your clothing, furniture and some electronics — varies by company.
 Some insurers have a minimum personal property amount as low as $2,500, whereas others may require a minimum coverage amount of $20,000 to $25,000.